albertllousas/functional-domain-driven-design/README.md

   <img width="100%" src="doc/img/software-design-event-storming.png">
 </p>

-This exercise will give us an idea about the business workflows in terms of:
+This exercise will give us an idea about:

 - Aggregates: In our case, `Loan` and `Customer`, it will be reflected in the code.
 These aggregates could be aggregate roots, aggregates or  entities at code level.